Simulated Predictions for HI at $z = 3.35$ with the Ooty Wide Field Array (OWFA) -- II: Foreground Avoidance: 3D POWER SPECRTUM ESTIMATION

 The second term in the right-hand side of eq.~(\ref{eq:p_same}) is introduce to exactly subtract out the noise bias in eq.~(\ref{eq:v2_same}).
+The estimator $\hat{P}\left( \U_a, \tau_m \right)$ therefor provides an unbiased estimate of the power spectrum, and we have

-In addition to the noise bias, this term also subtract out a part of the signal, however the fraction of the total visibility correlation signal that is lost is of the order of $\sim 1/N_s$ which is extremely small for a long observation.
-For example we have $N_s \sim 10^5 $ for $t_{obs}=1,000$ hrs of observation with an integration time of $\Delta t=16 \, {\rm s}$.
+In addition to the noise bias, some signal also is subtract out, however the fraction of the total visibility correlation signal that is lost is of the order of $\sim 1/\Ns$ which is extremely small for a long observation.
+For example we have $\Ns \sim 10^5 $ for $\tobs=1,000$ hours of observation with an integration time of $\Delta t=16 \, {\rm s}$.
+It is worth noting that the correlation between the adjacent baselines can also be used to obtain additional estimates of the power spectrum \citep{Ali2014}, however we have not considered this possibility here.
+Appendix \ref{sec:appendix} presents analytical expressions for the variance of the estimator, this is useful for predicting the uncertainty in the estimated power spectrum.